mpvnet-player/mpv.net/README.md

 IDE, Editor: Visual Studio, Visual Studio Code.

-Due to mpv.net being my first WPF app and mpv.net never ment to be a large application best practices and design pattern are often ignored.
+Due to mpv.net being my first WPF app and mpv.net never meant to be a large application best practices and design pattern are not always applied.

 Third party components: